casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/glider/index.md

 {{< /lead >}}

 ## Glider in Sons of the Forest
 The Glider is a tool that lets you glide through the sky and scout out areas from far above.
-Just be careful not to fall to your death!
+It's NOT an item you can keep in your bags and you will have to keep it with you if you wish to keep the glider.

 The Glider has no durability, doesn't require additional items, and can't be crafted into something else, so this is the final form.